Flow Energy: Boiler

 The boiler was manufactured by Jabil Circuit Inc, an OEM manufacturing partner.
 The boiler was designed in Capenhurst near Chester and manufactured in Livingston, Scotland.
 In July 2014 the company opened a research, training and development facility in Runcorn, Cheshire, where Gas Safe registered engineers undertook surveying, installation and aftercare training programmes to become accredited installers of the Flow boiler.

-However, by 2017 the boiler became uneconomic in the British market after reductions in government subsidy via the feed-in-tariff scheme.
-The company had previously used VAT as a reason for the boiler being not economically viable.
+By 2017, the boiler had become uneconomic in the British market after sharp reductions in government subsidy via the feed-in-tariff scheme, and increased manufacturing costs.
 In April 2018, Flow sold the assets related to the microCHP business to iGEN Technologies Inc. of Canada.

 Smart products

 In March 2016 the company launched a range of connected home devices including a smart thermostat, smart plugs and an energy consumption monitor.
 The devices were controlled and monitored through a smart phone app or an online panel and offered customers extra control over appliances and energy usage, as well as savings on energy.